Kerrith Whyte: Professional career

+Pre-draft

-Before the 2019 NFL Draft, Whyte participated at FAU's Pro Day, where he recorded a 40-yard dash time of 4.36 seconds; the time would have been the second fastest at the NFL Scouting Combine.
+Before the 2019 NFL draft, Whyte participated at FAU's Pro Day, where he recorded a 40-yard dash time of 4.36 seconds; the time would have been the second fastest at the NFL Scouting Combine.

 Chicago Bears

-In the seventh round, the Chicago Bears drafted Whyte with the 222nd-overall pick.
+In the seventh round, the Chicago Bears drafted Whyte with the 222nd overall pick.
 Bears running back coach Charles London had conducted a private workout with Whyte at FAU prior to the draft.
 He signed his four-year rookie contract on May 13.
 He was waived on September 26 and re-signed to the practice squad the next day.

 Pittsburgh Steelers

 On November 16, 2019, Whyte was signed by the Pittsburgh Steelers off the Bears' practice squad.
 Due to injuries to the Steelers' top running backs, on December 8, 2019, Whyte accounted for 74 total yards in a win against the Arizona Cardinals.
 In the 2019 season, Whyte totaled 24 carries for 122 rushing yards in six games.

 On September 5, 2020, Whyte was waived by the Steelers.